 Pesticides should always be stored off of the ground to reduce the chances of floodwaters damaging the containers and potentially contaminating the storage area (or other objects stored there).
-If the recent storm resulted in water damage to a pesticide container in your home, follow these steps.
+If a recent storm resulted in water damage to a pesticide container in your home, follow these steps.

 - Keep children and pets away from the area.

 - If there is standing water in the area where you store your pesticides, wear rubber boots or waders.
-Pesticide-contaminated water may soak into sneakers, ordinary shoes, or boots and be absorbed through your skin.
+Pesticide-contaminated water will soak into sneakers, ordinary shoes, work shoes, and even water-resistant work boots and then be absorbed through your clothing and skin.

-- Collect spilled solid pesticides (granular, dust, or powder) and, if possible, put it back in the original containers.
-Useable products should be applied to an appropriate site (i.e., one listed on the product label).
-If you don’t think that the chemical is useable, place it in a closable container or plastic bag and dispose of it.
+- Collect them and, if possible, put them back in the original containers.
+Be sure to wear a respirator when sweeping or scooping up dry materials that can easily become airborne.
+Uncontaminated useable products should be stored temporarily in a "safe" location (see step 8).
+It can be applied to an appropriate site (i.e., one listed on the product label).
+If you don’t think that the chemical is useable, place it in a closable container or plastic trash bag and then dispose of it.

 - If you can’t dispose of damaged pesticide containers immediately, place them in a secure area where children, pets, and wild animals cannot reach them.

-- Clean your broom, shovel, or other pesticide-contaminated clean-up tools thoroughly with water before using them anywhere else.
-Because it is impossible to remove all pesticide residues from these tools, you should consider discarding them.
+- Clean your broom, shovel, and other pesticide-contaminated clean-up tools thoroughly with water before using them for any other work.
+Because it is impossible to remove all pesticide residues from some tools, you should consider discarding them.

 - Remove pesticide-saturated clothing immediately.
 Shower or rinse contaminated areas of skin thoroughly.

 - Put on clean clothing.

 - Do not reuse contaminated clothes without first washing them.
 Severely contaminated clothing/gear should be discarded.